tposney/midi-qol/README.md

   * Hooks.call("midi-qol.preApplyDynamicEffects", workflow) - called before applying active effects.
 If the call returns false the rest of the workflow is marked complete.
   *  Hooks.callAll("midi-qol.RollComplete", workflow); - called after the workflow is completed.

+## TrapWorkflow
-* midi-qol supports a TrapWorkflow, triggered by
+midi-qol supports a TrapWorkflow, triggered by
 ```
 new MidiQOL.TrapWorkflow(actor, item, [targets], {x:number, y:number})
 ```